 However, talk to your rheumatologist or physical therapist about developing an exercise program that is safe for you.
 Exercising during a flare-up can cause pain or injury.
 High-impact exercises, like jogging, can also put you at risk.

 In general, you should rest during flare-ups to prevent further damage.
 Then you can exercise in between episodes to maintain joint flexibility and function.

 According to the CDC, smoking significantly increases your risk for developing RA.
 A history of smoking is associated with a 1.3 to 2.4 times increased risk of RA.
 It’s the one risk factor for the disease that is in your control.

-If you’re a smoker, quit today; quitting smoking will greatly reduce your change of getting RA later in life.
+If you’re a smoker, quit today.
+Quitting smoking will greatly reduce your chance of getting RA later in life.